TrashPandaCode/reports/ia-final/main.typ

   ]);
   ...
 ```
-// maybe small paragraph on kaplay context
+The `getKaplayCtx` function imports kaplays internal context object, which gives us access to all of Kaplays functions.
+It also creates a game object with the `TimerComp` which is our overall game instance.

 === Game Loop
 We are using Kaplays inbuilt game loop function `onUpdate`.
 This function runs once for every frame, at a fixed frame rate of 60 frames per second.
-One big upside of this function is, that it can be used as many times as needed.
-This enables us to divide our game loop into multiple components, meaning overarching issues like pausing don't need to be implemented in each level seperately.
+One big upside of this function is, that it can be used as many times as needed and can also be run on any game object with the `TimerComp` component.
+This enables us to divide our game loop into multiple components, meaning overarching issues like pausing or the global key tracker don't need to be implemented in each level seperately and can be handled by the Kaplay context itself, while level specific logic is handled by the game instance.
 This is also what enabled us to implement the flag icon seperately, as described in @loading_gob.

 The level specific game loop is also where we use some of our functions from the `GameHelper` component, mentioned in @game_utils.
 For example both the `animPlayer` function and the `handleReset` function run here.